CarlosViniMSouza/CursoFIC_JavaPOO/README.md

-### Esse repositório tem por finalidade:
+## Course FIC - Java Objects Oriented (POO Java in general)

+### This repository is intended for:

-- [ ] 1: Hospeda Exercicíos Java
+- [ ] 1: Host Java Exercises

-- [ ] 2: Hospedar possíveis Projetos
+- [ ] 2: Host Possible Projects

-- [ ] 3: Abrigar material Java disponibilizado no Curso FIC
+- [ ] 3: Host Java material made available in the FIC Course

-### Contribuir um pouco mais para com a comunidade do Java
+### Contribute a little more to the Java community

+### Link to the Site where I'm taking a Java course: https://www.w3schools.com/java/default.asp